 22. To make peony leaves: See pattern below.
 Cut 2 pieces of rice paper for the leaf.
 Wet 1 side each of the leaf with green colored water.
 (Figures 30, 31 & 32)

-23. Then place the 26 gauge cloth covered or flocked green floral wire between the 2 moistened lined up pieces and press together until they stick together.
+23. Then place the 26 gauge cloth or paper covered or flocked green floral wire between the 2 moistened, lined up pieces and press together until they stick together.
 (Figure 33)

 24. Gently push out any air pockets around the wire.
 Wet the outside of the leaf with the green colored water in a spritz bottle.
 Arrange on the leaf former to dry.
 (Figure 34)